University of Greenwich

 Example below based on all graduates of Nursing (Children's Nursing) BSc (Hons) at University of Greenwich

-95% Administrative occupations
+95% Sales occupations

 Students are assessed through a combination of course work, exams and practical assessment where relevant.
 You can view more information about how each module on this course is assessed within our 'What you will study' section.
 Each course has formal assessments which count towards your grade.
 Some courses may also include 'practice' assignments, which help you monitor progress and do not count towards your final grade.